CleverCloud/documentation/content/doc/addons/matomo.md

 type: docs
 ---

-Matomo is an open-source web analytics solution which gives you full ownership of your data.
+Matomo is an open source web analytics solution which gives you full ownership of your data.
 It's a [GDPR compliant](https://matomo.org/gdpr-analytics) alternative to Google Analytics.
 You can learn more about Matomo on [their website](https://matomo.org).

 Matomo on Clever Cloud will allow your marketing team to effortlessly setup a tailored web analytics solution, that can be adjusted to your needs and workloads.